JWT vs Session Cookies in 2026: Security, APIs & SPAs

 What is the hybrid approach to authentication?

 The hybrid approach combines sessions and JWTs: a traditional session cookie authenticates the user with the main application server, and when the user needs to access downstream APIs or microservices, the session server issues a short-lived JWT (5 minutes or less).
-This gives you easy revocation from sessions and stateless scalability from JWTs.
-Companies like Netflix and Spotify use variations of this pattern.
+This gives you easy revocation from sessions and stateless scalability from JWTs without making every service query a central session store.

 Inspect Your JWT Tokens